 - Best time to go

-∗ Rio can be visited all year-round.
-Summers are hot with high humidity, and winters are the time with least rain and the perfect one to enjoy other attractions besides beaches.
+∗ Rio can be visited all year round.
+Summers are hot with high humidity, and winters are the time with the least rain and the perfect one to enjoy other attractions besides beaches.

 ∗ The shoulder seasons, April/May and October/November are also good and the weather is mild.